Vajiravudh: Attempted coup

 Radicals expected a new constitution upon the coronation of Vajiravudh.
 However, no constitution was forthcoming.
 In 1911, the Wuchang Uprising that led to the fall of Qing dynasty prompted Siamese radicals to act.
-So, for the first time in Siam, an attempt was made to overthrow the monarchy and establish democracy.
+For the first time in Siam, an attempt was made to overthrow the monarchy and establish democracy.

 The immediate cause, however, occurred even before Vajiravudh's coronation.
 In 1909, Crown Prince Vajiravudh ordered a Thai Royal Military Academy student who had had an argument with one of Vajiravudh's pages to be caned.
 Academy alumni were further provoked by Vajiravudh's creation of the Wild Tiger Corps, seen by the army as a threat to their prerogatives.

-The plotters were relatively young army and naval officers, students during the 1909 incident.
+The plotters were relatively young army and naval officers who had been students during the 1909 incident.
 The coup was planned for 1 April—the traditional Siamese New Year's Day.
 They planned to elevate one of Vajiravudh's half brothers, Prince Raphi Phatthanasak, to be the first president of Siam.
 They believed that, if the absolute monarchy were removed, Siam would achieve modernization as in Japan under Emperor Taishō.
-The coup leaders accused the king of devoting his time to writing and acting in theatrical plays with his companions.
-They also accused him of living a luxurious Western-style life, building Sanam Chan Palace and Lumphini Park, and owning expensive horses from Australia, while preaching austerity and nationalism to his subjects.
+The coup leaders accused the king of devoting his time to writing and acting in theatrical plays with his companions at the expense of the country governance.
+They also accused him of living a luxurious Western-style life, building Sanam Chandra Palace and Lumphini Park, and owning expensive horses from Australia, while preaching austerity and nationalism to his subjects.
 The counter-argument is that the assertions were political and his developments were for the good of the state, in terms of impressing visiting dignitaries, or developing assets for the nation.
-Rama VI donated Lumphini Park, originally an exhibition ground on royal land, to the public in 1925 at his expense.
+In 1925, Vajiravudh donated Lumphini Park, originally an exhibition ground on royal land, to the public in 1925 at his own expense.

 The coup plan was leaked.
 Captain Yut Kongyu, who was selected as the assassin by lottery, told Mom Chao Prawatpan, and then Prince Chakrabongse, of the intended coup.
 Prince Chakrabongse arrested all the conspirators.
 Their sentences were severe, ranging from execution to long-term imprisonment.
-However, Vajiravudh rescinded the punishments and released the plotters, saying that what they did was for the sake of the kingdom.
+However, Vajiravudh commuted the death sentence and released a number of the plotters, citing their youth and family background.